Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 ## 5.2.
 Checkpoints

 The game will auto-save after completing a quest.
 Thus, losing during a quest means restarting from the ending of the previous quest.
-The player can restart anytime from the last checkpoint or load a previous one.
+The player can restart anytime from the last save point or load a previous one.
 The player will be also able to save the game anytime he wants, except during a fight.

 ## 5.3.
 Victory conditions